blockchain99/blockchain/create_new_cryptocurrency/readme.md

 }
 ''''

-## Code for new Coin : Stage 2
+## Code for new Coin : Stage 3
-'''java
+'''solidity
 pragma solidity 0.4.8;

 contract admined {